guettli/programming-guidelines/README.rst

 traceroute won't help you
 .........................

 If you have trouble with a tcp connection, then use tcptraceroute.
-Again \*tcp\*traceroute.
+It can help to find the firewall which blocks your IP packages trying to get from host A to host B. Again \*tcp\*traceroute.
 It is the tool for tcp connection tests (http, https, ssh, smtp, pop3, imap, ...).
 Reason: normal traceroute uses UDP, not TCP.

 7. Monitoring